 The country is known for astounding biodiversity.
 Famed for the mountain gorillas of Bwindi, Uganda’s not just about gorillas though.
-Queen Elizabeth National Park, Ishasha and Lake Mburo are truly under-rated for tree-climbing lions, elephants, masses of kob, great herds of buffalo and shoebills.
-With over half of Africa’s birds resident here, seasoned bird enthusiasts will check off loads of “lifers”.
-Not to mention the 1200 butterflies species, orchids, cycads, epiphytic ferns and hundreds of tree species, it’s a naturalist’s gem.
+Queen Elizabeth National Park, Ishasha and Lake Mburo are prized for tree-climbing lions, elephants, masses of kob, great herds of buffalo and shoebills.
+With over half of Africa’s birds resident here in Uganda, seasoned bird enthusiasts will check off loads of “lifers”.
+Not to mention the 1200 butterflies species, orchids, cycads, epiphytic ferns and hundreds of tree species, a Uganda safari is a naturalist’s gem.

 In the west lie the game-rich savannahs of Queen Elizabeth National Park with the Ruwenzori “Mountains of the Moon” as a backdrop.